gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 will accept the initiation of the new Association while still supervising the old one.

+## Considerations about validating the protection {#validation}

+Since the SCTP initial handshake is plain text as specified in {{RFC9260}}, it's possible that a man-in-the-middle attack will try to manipulate it in order to downgrade the protection.
+The Protection Mechanism SHALL have a validation mechanism that is robust against downgrade attacks.

 # New Parameter Type {#new-parameter-type}

 This section defines the new parameter type that will be used to